 When the Rustington Bypass was built in the 1980s, land around what's now known as The Body Shop Roundabout was earmarked to become a business park.
 In 1987 Store Property Investments designated part of this land for use as a petrol station and restaurant, which involved adding another new roundabout on Worthing Road.

-Although there was no Little Chef restaurant here, Little Chef still owned the building until they were sold to Euro Garages.
+Although there was no Little Chef restaurant here, Little Chef still owned the building and its restaurants.
+This continued until they were sold to Euro Garages.
 Euro Garages closed the building in summer 2018 with the intention of totally refurbishing it, as they had been doing with many of the former Little Chefs at the same time.
 However, the addition of a Greggs was hampered by objections, and instead the building was left empty until January 2019.
-The next month it reopened with the same facilities as it originally had.
+The following month it reopened with a new Burger King and Subway, as it had done previously.